Sage oil: Dalmatian sage oil

 Also called English, Garden, and True sage oil.
 Made by steam distillation of Salvia officinalis partially dried leaves.
 Yields range from 0.5 to 1.0%.
 A colorless to yellow liquid with a warm camphoraceous, thujone-like odor and sharp and bitter taste.
 The main components of the oil are thujone (50%), camphor, pinene, and cineol.

 Clary sage oil

 Sometimes called muscatel.
 Made by steam or water distillation of Salvia sclarea flowering tops and foliage.
 Yields range from 0.7 to 1.5%.
 A pale yellow to yellow liquid with a herbaceous odor and a winelike bouquet.
 Produced in large quantities in France, Russia and Morocco.
 The oil contains linalyl acetate, linalool and other terpene alcohols (sclareol), as well as their acetates.

 Spanish sage oil

-Made by steam distillation of Salvia lavandulifolia leaves and twigs.
+Made by steam distillation of the leaves and twigs of S. officinalis subsp. lavandulifolia (syn.
+S. lavandulifolia).
 A colorless to pale yellow liquid with the characteristic camphoraceous odor.
 Unlike Dalmatian sage oil, Spanish sage oil contains no or only traces of thujone; camphor and eucalyptol are the major components.